Alabama Overtime Laws

 Statute of Limitations For Unpaid Overtime Claims in Alabama

-According to Alabama overtime laws, employers can be held liable for any unpaid overtime wages for 2 years from the date on which the wages were earned.
+According to Alabama overtime laws, employers can be held liable for any unpaid overtime wages for two years from the date the wages were earned.

 However, for willful overtime violations by an employer, the statute of limitations can increase to 3 years.